kiddsoftware/rails_blog_engine/README.md

 **Pre-beta release.
 Public APIs may change.**

 Add a blog to any Rails 3.1 site using `rails_blog_engine`.
-If you're already using `cancan` for authorization, then add the following line to your `Gemfile`:
+First, add the following line to your `Gemfile`:

     gem 'rails_blog_engine'